Who can currently vote?

 EU citizens and The Elections Act

-The Elections Act is changing the voting rights of EU citizens:
+The Elections Act has changed the voting rights of EU citizens:

 EU citizens who have entered the UK by December 2020 will automatically continue having the right to vote in local elections in England and Northern Ireland.